25.4 MB (25.0 MB compressed)

 DR DAN KALMAN / SCIENCE PHOTO LIBRARY DR DAN KALMAN / SCIENCE PHOTO LIBRARY

 Vaccinia virus infected cell.
 Immunofluorescence deconvolution micrograph of a cell infected with vaccinia virus particles.
-Host and viral DNA (deoxyribonucleic acid) is pink.
-The host cell's DNA is contained within its nucleus (large oval at centre).
-The pink area above the nucleus is filled with viral factories.
+Areas of virus assembly within the cell are pink.
+Host and viral DNA (deoxyribonucleic acid) is blue.
+The host cell's DNA is contained within its nucleus (large oval).
 Actin protein filaments, which make up part of the cytoskeleton, are green.
 The cytoskeleton maintains the cell's shape and is involved in intracellular transport.
-The protein crk2, which is involved in intracellular signal transduction is red.
+The virus uses the actin to propel the newly formed particles out of the cell, forming the protrusions seen here.
 Vaccinia causes cowpox, a disease of cattle and humans, which produces skin lesions.

 Model release not available.
 Property release not required.